arvigeus/AZ-204/Learning Path/CosmoDB.md

 }
 ```

-Where the first parameter is a distinct name that describes the goal of this processor and the second name is the delegate implementation that will handle changes.
+Where the first parameter is a distinct name that describes the goal of this processor and the second name is the delegate implementation that handles changes.
 Following is an example of a delegate:

 ```csharp
 /// <summary>